 - Let family or others know they may reach you by calling the Sleep Disorders Center Laboratory number.

 - Arrange transportation home if needed.
-You will be ready to go home around 10:00 am on the morning after your study unless you are asked to stay for a multiple sleep latency test (MSLT).
+You will be ready to go home around 7:00 to 7:30 am on the morning after your study unless you have a multiple sleep latency test (MSLT) also scheduled.

 Bring the following items with you to the Sleep Center